jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 ```

 ???
-Explain that the latter version only ever instantiates two types.
+Explain that the latter version only ever instantiates two functions per type.

 ---
 name: std library is_same